wynandtredoux/yolov4_reolink/README.md

 The Solution:

 The NVR has the functionality to send the video clips over FTP to a server when it detects motion instead of in an email.
 I want this program to be able to find all video files in a folder, determine if it is a false positive (no *moving* people, animals, or vehicles found by YOLO), and then only the true positives get sent as email notifications.
+The goal is to use YOLOv4's pre-trained models so I don't need to train the network myself.
+I'm primarily concerned with detecting people and cars, both of which YOLO's pre-trained model seems to detect very well.

 Issues I encountered so far:

 you need to compile darknet yolov4 with CUDA enabled.
 Go through https://github.com/AlexeyAB/darknet/ and test to make sure that the darknet executable is working.
 This can be a very long process.

 CUDA_PATH environment variable needs to be set.

+Finding a good threshold value for YOLO's detection confidance that works both in daytime and nighttime.
+Right now, around 55%-65% seems to be a good spot.